epfl-dlab/quotebank-toolkit/README.md

         --json JSON_DATA \
         --parquet PARQUET_DATA
 ```
 - `SPARK_CONFIG` - Path to the file configuring a Spark session.
 For details about configuring Spark sessions, please see [the official documentation](https://spark.apache.org/docs/latest/configuration.html#application-properties).
 This should provide you with enough information to configure the Spark sessions according to your needs.
-Note that you can add additional options to the config file according to the [Application properties table](https://spark.apache.org/docs/latest/configuration.html#application-properties) in the documentation.
+You can add options to the config file according to the [Application properties table](https://spark.apache.org/docs/latest/configuration.html#application-properties) in the documentation.
 The only option in the provided config file not mentioned in the official documentation is `num_threads`, whose name is self-explanatory.
 It merely sets the maximum number of processor threads usable by the script.
 - `JSON_DATA` - Path to the file with Quotebank data in JSON format.
 - `PARQUET_DATA` - Path where Quotebank will be saved in Parquet format.
 For example: